symfony/symfony-docs/service_container.rst

 validator                       Symfony\Component\Validator\Validator\ValidatorInterface
 ------------------------------- -------------------------------------------------------------------

-Throughout the docs, you'll see how to see the many different services that live in the container.
+Throughout the docs, you'll see how to use the many different services that live in the container.

 .. sidebar:: Container: Lazy-loaded for speed